ragrus-nbl/GoogleIoTCore/README.md

 | 2 | BC_LIBRARY_ERROR_ALREADY_CONNECTED | The client is already connected. |
 | 3 | BC_LIBRARY_ERROR_OP_NOT_ALLOWED_NOW | The operation is not allowed now.
 E.g. the same operation is already in process. |
 | 4 | BC_LIBRARY_ERROR_NOT_SUBSCRIBED | The client is not subscribed to the topic.
 E.g. it is impossible to unsubscribe from the topic the client is not subscribed to. |

-## Cookies ##

-Cookie handling support is limited: all cookie's attributes are ignored.
-The library has only been tested with [Salesforce platform](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_subscribe_cometd.htm).

 ## Examples ##